sorinpohontu/FroxlorInstaller4Debian7/README.md

-# Froxlor Control Panel Installer for Debian 7.x Wheezy
+# Froxlor Server Management Panel Installer for Debian 7.x Wheezy

 The scope of the project is to create an automated installer of [Froxlor Server Management Panel] (http://froxlor.org/) in Debian 7.x Wheezy.